Team Services, LLC: Dairy Management, Inc.

-Team Services serves as the sports marketing agency for Dairy Management Inc, the parent company of the American Dairy Association, National Diary Council, and US Diary Export Council.
+Team Services serves as the sports marketing agency for Dairy Management Inc, the parent company of the American Dairy Association, National Dairy Council, and US Dairy Export Council.
 Team Services negotiates and activates DMI's sponsorship with the NFL, negotiates all local NFL Club Sponsorships on behalf of the local state and regional promotional dairy associations, and manages all NFL player-related endorsements on behalf of the National Dairy Council.

 Team Services works with NFL PLAYERS, the licensing and marketing subsidiary of the NFL Players Association, to identify and secure a variety of NFL players to represent the National Dairy Council's (NDC) Children's Nutrition and Fitness Initiative in schools across the country.
 NDC has used many familiar faces throughout the years that span several NFL teams.
 NFL Players can often be seen in schools across the country, highlighted on school marketing materials that grace the walls of classrooms and school cafeterias.